SEDERS FOR YOU

 I created an altered Haggadah: when there was a Brazilian or Portuguese custom for the prayers, we performed it; I rewrote the 10 plagues, counting the horrors of the Inquisition; a new Dayenu, giving honor to those who kept customs alive over 500 yrs; etc. My wife and I played the roles of, and dressed as, Queen Isabella and King Ferdinand.
 We also served foods aligned with the Crypto-Jews theme: salsa for the dips, gazpacho soup, chicken mole.

 All sources have provided permission to distribute these materials for private non-profit use.
-If you'd like a copy for a ready-made creative seder, download the files below.
-Warning: The readings and discussions could easily take 1-3 hrs!!
+If you'd like a copy for a ready-made creative Seder, download the files below.
+Warning: The readings and discussions could easily take 1-2 hrs!!

 The room was decorated with hundreds of poster copies of Egyptian tombs and statues, hieroglyphs and, yes, a 5-foot high inflatable sarcophagus.
 The hosts were dressed as Pharaoh and Queen.
 We sang the themed parody, Walk like an Egyptian (in song parodies below), and transformed Bill Cosby's "Noah" skit into a Moses skit, with Cosby's voice now answering commands from a newly scripted God of the Exodus.
 (Download new Moses skit audio or text).
 The skit played while a bush burned in our fireplace.

-The Egyptian Archeological Haggadah (download below) explored archeological evidence related to the Passover story.
+The Egyptian Archeological Haggadah (download below) explores archeological evidence related to the Passover story.

 Sources provided permission to distribute these materials for private non-profit use.
-If you'd like a copy for a ready-made creative seder, download the files below.
-The readings and discussions may take 2 hrs.
+If you'd like a copy for a ready-made creative Seder, download the files below.
+The readings and discussions might take 2 hrs.

 The Aliyot Seder